Best No Interest Purchase Credit Cards of 2025

 • Cash Fee

-Virgin Money's Travel Card is a solid option for travellers who can need a shorter 0% interest period on purchases and balance transfers.
+The Santander All-In-One Card is a solid option for travellers who can use a shorter 0% interest period on purchases and balance transfers of up to 15 months.
 Plus, as a Travel Card it doesn't charge non-sterling transaction fees when you spend abroad.
-If you are approved for this credit card, you should get the full 0% interest duration advertised; Virgin does not give shorter promotional periods to some customers.
-Virgin's Card Checker eligibility checker will tell you how likely it is that you will be accepted, before you apply.

 Pros